-Next up in this Rocket Japanese review, let’s take a look at what a typical lesson looks like on Rocket Japanese.
-The first type of lesson we will examine is an interactive audio lessons where two presenters go through a short dialogue in Japanese.
+Next up in this Rocket Japanese review, let’s look at what a typical lesson looks like on Rocket Japanese.
+The first type of lesson we will examine is an interactive audio lesson where two presenters go through a short dialogue in Japanese.

-Some of the lessons also provide you some cultural background of the vocabulary you learned in the lesson so it will create connections to the real world.
+Some of the lessons also provide you with some cultural background of the vocabulary you learned in the lesson, so it will create connections to the real world.
 At the end of each lesson, there is a section called Rocket Reinforcement Activities which provides numerous tests and activities to really help you memorize what you’ve picked up during the lesson.
-They include things like Flash cards, Hear it, Say it!, Know it!, Write it!, and also quizzes, all of which combined make the lessons fun and interactive.
+They include things like Flash cards, Hear it, Say it!, Know it!, Write it!, and quizzes, all of which combine to make the lessons fun and interactive.

-With all of that being said, I found that an average lesson lasts from 45 minutes to an hour so it’s not exactly a short lesson.
-However, the upside is that you can download all of the material for offline use as mentioned before.
+With all that being said, I found that an average lesson lasts from 45 minutes to an hour, so it’s not exactly a short lesson.
+However, the upside is that you can download all of the material for offline use, as mentioned before.
 That feature helps a lot, as I mostly find myself studying during commuting.

-For illustration, I added some pictures from a beginner level lesson to help visualize the lesson structure slightly better.
-Rocket Japanese also has a YouTube video showing some of the features of the site, which you can access here
+For illustration, I added some pictures from a beginner-level lesson to help visualize the lesson structure slightly better.

 The course comes with a mobile application on both Android and iOS.
 There is no extra cost involved if you do want to try out these apps.
 I have to say, this app is fantastic.
 If you often find yourself on long commutes, then you will find these apps very useful.

-They are easy to use, run without errors, and they have all of the same content as the web version.
+They are easy to use, run without errors, and have all of the same content as the web version.
 I’ve also found that the voice recognition works better using the app but that might just be me.
-Plus, the apps updated frequently and problems with the app get fixed quickly.
+Plus, the apps are updated frequently, and problems with the apps get fixed quickly.
 I highly recommend trying out the app if you want to learn Japanese online.